 \subsection{Transformation Invariances in Time-Series Forecasting}

-In the time-series domain, data often have various distortions so measurements are needed to satisfy a number of transformation invariances for meaningfully modeling temporal dynamics.
-As discussed in Sec.~\ref{sec:notation}, we set the goal of time-series forecasting as (1) point-wisely reducing the gap between prediction and target time-series and (2) preserving temporal dynamics of the target time-series.
-To satisfy both of them, we have to consider (1) the method that should not have a negative impact on the traditional goal of accurate time-series forecasting and (2) the distortions that play a crucial role in capturing the temporal dynamics of the target time-series.
-In this section, we review all six distortions whether it is a feasible loss function or not, discuss their benefits and trade-offs, and find appropriate distortions to be considered in time-series forecasting. \paragraph{Amplitude Shifting} In a wide range of situations, it is beneficial to capture the the trends of time-series sequence in spite of shifts in terms of amplitude.
-Thus, being invariant to amplitude shifting in a loss function takes many advantages in time-series forecasting: (1) shape-awareness invariant to amplitude shifting, (2) accurate deviation of values in modeling, and (3) effective on-time prediction of the peak or sudden changes.
-To guarantee the amplitude shifting invariant in the optimization stage, the loss function should induce an equal gap \(k\) between prediction and ground truth data in each step.
-Formally speaking, the loss function with consideration of the amplitude shifting should satisfy:
+In the time-series domain, data often have various distortions; thus, measurements need to satisfy numerous transformation invariances for meaningfully modeling temporal dynamics.
+As discussed in Sec.~\ref{sec:notation}, we set the goals of time-series forecasting as (1) point-wisely reducing the gap between the prediction and target time-series and (2) preserving the temporal dynamics of the target time-series.
+To satisfy both of them, we have to consider (1) a method that does not negatively impact on the traditional goal of accurate time-series forecasting and (2) distortions that play a crucial role in capturing the temporal dynamics of the target time-series.
+In this section, we review all six distortions based on whether their corresponding invariance is feasible to be a loss function for time-series forecasting, discuss the loss function's benefits and trade-offs, and identify appropriate distortions to be considered in time-series forecasting.

+\paragraph{Amplitude Shifting} In a wide range of situations, it is beneficial to capture the trends of time-series sequences despite shifts in amplitude.
+Thus, being invariant to amplitude shifting in a loss function is highly advantageous in time-series forecasting: (1) shape awareness invariant to amplitude shifting, (2) accurate deviation of values in modeling, and (3) effective on-time prediction of the peak or sudden changes.
+To guarantee an amplitude shifting invariance in the optimization stage, the loss function should induce an equal gap \(k\) between the prediction and ground truth data in each step.
+Specifically, the loss function considering amplitude shifting should satisfy:

 where \(k \in \mathbb{R}\) is an arbitrary and equal gap, and \(d(y_i,\hat{y}_i)\) is a signed distance with a boundary \(y_i > \hat{y}_i\).
-By allowing tolerance between prediction and target time-series, models can follow trends in time-series instead of tending to predict exact values in point-wise.
-In short, unlike existing loss functions that handle only point-wise distance (e.g., DTW), we should deal with both the point-wise distance and its relational distance values to guarantee amplitude shifting.
+By allowing tolerance between the prediction and target time-series, models can follow trends in time-series instead of predicting exact values point-wisely.
+In short, unlike existing loss functions, which handle only point-wise distance (e.g., DTW), we should deal with both point-wise distance and its relational distance values to guarantee amplitude shifting.